tiffbogich/plom.io/main/mongo_doc/events.md

 - follow_context
 - unfollow_user
 - unfollow_context
 - fork (an user clicked on the fork button.
 He might not have done anything then).
-If the user do something with his fork, an add event will be triggered
+If the user do something with his fork, a create event will be triggered
 - create
     - context
     - model